AgyeyaMishra/sudoku-solver/README.md

 ### Solution:

-So given an unsolved sudoku, we have to generate all the possible solutions.
 The language of the problem statement “all the possible solutions” is generally a hint towards applying backtracking algorithm.
 The solution has been listed in detail below.

 ### Approach: